aimdexter/Space-Travel/README.md

 # Frontend Mentor - Clipboard landing page solution

-This is a solution to the [Social proof sectionr](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA/hub/social-proof-section-H14fvK3S9).
+This is a solution to the [Space-Travel](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA/hub/social-proof-section-H14fvK3S9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents